TheMarlboroMan/kana_dictation/README.md

 # kana_dictation
 Japanese Kana training application: generates random romaji sillables for you to translate into the japanese sillabaries.
 Then shows the hiragana or katakana for them.
 Written entirely in SDL2 and C++ so it can be ported to a variety of systems.

+You are supposed to write the kana with pen and paper.
+This is supposed to be an educative tool, not a game.

 Features:

 - Choose from hiragana or katakana sillabaries to practice.